scottbyrns/TypeSafe.js/README.md

 Type safety for javascript.

 ### Notes ###
-Automatic type safe getter and setter generation for properties.
+* Automatic type safe getter and setter generation for properties.
+* Private & Public methods.
-All type violations should throw exceptions.
+* All type violations should throw exceptions.
 I need to add specific type exceptions that can be handled specifically.
-No autoboxing for primatives yet.
+* No auto-boxing for primitives yet.
-Not much error handling in the way of stabalizing unhappy paths through the code.
+* Not much error handling in the way of stabilizing unhappy paths through the code.

-### Example Ussage
+### Example Usage
 ```java
 new Interface({
 	type: "com.example.IntegerInterface",